 Content should include measures of central tendency, correlations, t-tests, analysis of variance, non-parametric statistics, application of descriptive and inferential statistics to the analysis and interpretation of data in the social sciences, and hypothesis testing.

-Medical Terminology - Evidence of completion of medical terminology course or self-study.
+Medical Terminology – (CSU - HSC 203 or equivalent) Evidence of completion of a medical terminology course.